 Boys and Girls ages 5 through 20 are invited to join Scouts!
 We offer a variety of programs, including Cub Scouts, Scouts BSA, Venturing, Sea Scouts and STEM Scouts!
 Go to BeAScout.org to find a unit near you!
 Some units are currently meeting in socially distanced settings and other are meeting online or a combination of the two.
 You can also call 240-395-0606 for more information about Scouting in Southern Maryland!

-Staring Monday, October 19th the Maryland Veterans Museum in Newburg will return to being open 7 days a week.
-We’re open from 11 to 4.
+The Maryland Veterans Museum in Newburg is open Saturdays and Sundays from 11 am to 4 pm.
 We now have entrance fee of $5 ages 14 – adult, $2 per child ages 7 – 13 and children 6 and under are Free.
 We also now have annual memberships of $24 individual and $36 for family.
 We ask everyone to please wear a mask.
 We have masks available if needed.
+For more information visit https://www.mdvets.cc/

 Center for Abused Persons offers a broad range of services to Charles County residents that aim to support adults and adolescents affected by intimate partner violence, sexual assault, and/or childhood sexual abuse.
 Services include 24-hour crisis hotline, individual counseling, victim advocacy, support groups, abuse intervention programming, and community education.
 Don't suffer in silence.
 Call CAP's 24 hour crisis hotline at 301-645-3336.